 I have already mentioned earlier that site loading speed is a crucial factor in SEO.
 Not only Google but people also don’t like the slow loading sites.
 Eventually, they may abandon your site only due to poor site speed.

-Now, you may think what the relation between site speed and images is.
+Now, you may think what the relationship between site speed and images is.

 Am I right?